List of Top 20 Masai Mara Reserve Animals by Hail Tours Kenya

 1. Bat Eared Fox

 These species of fox occupy the short-grass prairies as well as the arid grasslands of Africa.
 Their bodies are generally yellow-brown with pale throats and underparts.
-These are one of the rarely-spotted animals in Masai Mara National Reserve.
+These are some of the rarely-spotted animals in Masai Mara National Reserve.

 1. Bush babies